 Tom Wills, cricketer, 19 July 1858:

 Now that cricket has been put aside for some few months to come, and cricketers have assumed some-what of the chrysalis nature (for a time only 'tis true), but at length will again burst forth in all their varied hues, rather than allow this state of torpor to creep over them, and stifle their new supple limbs, why can they not, I say, form a foot-ball club, and form a committee of three or more to draw up a code of laws.

 Australian Rules football evolved in Melbourne in the mid-19th century.
-Both Gaelic football and an Aboriginal game (commonly referred to as ‘marngrook’) have been cited as inspiration, but the game really emerged from the football played in English public (that is, private) schools.
+An Aboriginal game known as marngrook and Gaelic football, played in Ireland, have been cited as inspiration but the game was mainly based on football played in English public (this is, private) schools.
 Transported to the parklands of Melbourne, the game was shaped by the vast open spaces and the men who played it.

 In England, the rules of football differed from one school to the next and when playing outside of their school, teams had to agree on which rules to follow.
 At Cambridge University in 1848, a common set of rules was established that drew from five schools – Harrow, Eton, Rugby, Winchester and Shrewsbury.